rjferguson21/big-bang/docs/guides/deployment_scenarios/quickstart.md

     logging             logging-ek-es-master-0                              0/2     Init:0/2            0          37s
     ```

-* Wait up to 10 minutes then re-run `k get po -A`, until all pods seem to be Running
+* Wait up to 10 minutes then re-run `k get po -A`, until all pods show STATUS Running

 * `helm list -n=bigbang` should also show STATUS deployed